tigergraph/ecosys/k8s/docs/03-deploy/tigergraph-on-aks.md

 ```

 For CR YAML manifests, update the `spec.resources.requests` and `spec.resources.limits` fields and apply the changes.

+For detailed information about updating CPU and memory resources, refer to [Scale Up and Scale Down](../04-manage/scale-up-and-down.md).

 ## Update system configurations and license of the TigerGraph cluster